Moroccan Dance Live! Presented by Kristina Koutsoudas at Houston Fringe Festival

 About the Author

-Dr. Lavanya Rajagopalan is a dancer/choreographer, educator, scientist, and writer who resides in Houston.
-She is the founder and Executive Artistic Director of Silambam Houston, an Indian classical arts nonprofit.
+Dr. Lavanya Rajagopalan is a dancer/choreographer, arts educator, advocate, and administrator, and Executive Artistic Director of Silambam Houston, a ‘Houston Cultural Treasure’.

 Post a Reply